Chris Williamson (TV personality): Modern Wisdom

 In 2018, Williamson started his own podcast show, Modern Wisdom, with the subtitle "life lessons from the smartest people on the planet".
-He has discussed current events, politics, philosophy, science and hobbies with a variety of guests including Jordan Peterson, Jocko Willink, Steven Pinker, Louise Perry, Will MacAskill, Robin Dunbar, Andrew Huberman, Alok Kanojia, Michael Malice, Sam Harris, Eric Weinstein, Douglas Murray, Konstantin Kisin, David Goggins, Destiny, Nick Bostrom, Martin Schmalz, and Patrick Moore.
+He has discussed current events, politics, philosophy, science and hobbies with a variety of guests including Matt McCusker, Jordan Peterson, Jocko Willink, Naval Ravikant, Steven Pinker, Louise Perry, Will MacAskill, Robin Dunbar, Andrew Huberman, Alok Kanojia, Michael Malice, Sam Harris, Eric Weinstein, Douglas Murray, Konstantin Kisin, David Goggins, Destiny, Nick Bostrom, Martin Schmalz, Patrick Moore, and Alex O'Connor.
 Williamson has interviewed the authors of over 100 New York Times bestsellers.

-As of April 2025, the show had over 3.5 million subscribers on YouTube and over 500 million downloads.
+As of December 2025, the show had over four million subscribers on YouTube and over a billion views.